-With the exception of the undergrounding of the proposed 138-kilovolt (kV) transmission line between Milepost (MP) 9 and the rebuilt Boulevard Substation, components of this alternative would be the same as those identified for the ECO Substation Project as presented in Section B of this EIR/EIS.
-Under this alternative, from MP 9 to the rebuilt Boulevard Substation the proposed 138 kV transmission line would be installed underground (instead of on overhead transmission poles) along the same route as the proposed ECO Substation Project.
-Since this alternative would follow the same route as the proposed ECO Substation Project, the climate change setting would be the same as that identified in Section D.18.4.1.
+With the exception of the undergrounding of the proposed 138-kilovolt (kV) transmission line between Milepost (MP) 9 and the rebuilt Boulevard Substation and the rerouting of the proposed 138 kV transmission line between MP 0.3 and MP 2.4 and undergrounding of this segment along Old Highway 80 and Carrizo Gorge Road, components of this alternative would be the same as those identified for the ECO Substation Project as presented in Section B of this EIR/EIS.
+Under this alternative, from MP 9 to the rebuilt Boulevard Substation the proposed 138 kV transmission line would be installed underground (instead of on overhead transmission poles) along the same route as the proposed ECO Substation Project and between MP 0.3 and MP 2.4 the proposed 138 kV transmission line would be rerouted and installed underground for approximately 2.7 miles along Old Highway 80 and Carrizo Gorge Road and would then rejoin the proposed 138 kV transmission line.
+With the exception of the Old Highway 80 and Carrizo Gorge Road underground reroute Since-this alternative would follow the same route as the proposed ECO Substation Project and because the underground reroute would be located in the same general area as the proposed 138 kV transmission line between MP 0.3 and MP 2.4, the climate change setting would be the same as that identified in Section D.18.4.1.